syedtahaaziz/django-rest/README.md

  Even though our new app exists in Django project, Django doesnt know about it until we explicitly add it.

+ In your text editor open settings.py.
+Add under INSTALLED_APPS our new pages app.

  ``` python
  INSTALLED_APPS = [